oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 * (F) The client now possesses an access token to access the protected resource in Domain B.

-## Discover Authorization Server
+## Authorization Server Discovery

-The first step is the discovery of authorization server of domain B (the external authorization server).
-This specification does not cover the details of such but a client MAY contact the resource unauthenticated and leverage the WWW-Authentication response (see section 3 of {{RFC6750}}), maintain a static mapping or use other means to identify the authorization server.
+This specification does not define authorization server discovery.
+A client MAY contact the resource and leverage the WWW-Authentication response (see section 3 of {{RFC6750}}), maintain a static mapping or use other means to identify the authorization server.

 ## Token Exchange

-Once the authorization server is identified the client performs a token exchange {{RFC8693}} at its own authorization server in order to receive an authorization grant as specified in section 1.3 of {{RFC6749}}.
+Once the authorization server is identified the client performs token exchange as defined in {{RFC8693}} with its own authorization server in order to obtain an authorization grant as specified in section 1.3 of {{RFC6749}}.

 ### Request